irgolic/AutoPR-template/README.md

 Whenever a new issue is opened or edited, the action will push a branch named `autopr/issue-#` and open a pull request to the base branch.
 Please note that if the branch already exists (on issue edit), it will be overwritten.

+If you'd like to try out GPT-4 AutoPR, you can make an issue in this repository, and I'll run it manually.